Top Online Master’s in Computer Science for Non-CS Majors

 Tuition depends on factors like students’ state residency and whether a school is public or private.
 Scholarships, financial aid, and assistantships can help eligible students alleviate the financial burden of earning a degree.

-Computer science master's programs are as varied as the schools offering them.
-Below, we highlight some common core classes and interdisciplinary courses you may encounter in a computer science master's program:
+The curriculum for computer science master’s programs varies.
+Below, we highlight some common core classes and interdisciplinary courses you may encounter in a computer science master’s program:

-• Artificial Intelligence: This class lays the foundation for AI techniques.
-Enrollees should feel comfortable working with programming languages like Python and have a good background knowledge in calculus, analytic geography, and big O notation.
+- Artificial Intelligence: This class lays the foundation for AI techniques.
+Enrollees should feel comfortable working with programming languages like Python and have good background knowledge of calculus, analytic geography, and big O notation.

 Can You Get a Master’s in Computer Science Without a Computer Science Bachelor’s?